Deep Neural Networks for Choice Analysis: Extracting Complete Economic Information for Interpretation: Introduction

-This study demonstrates that DNNs can provide economic information as complete as the classical DCMs, including choice predictions, choice probabilities, market share, substitution patterns of alternatives, social welfare, probability derivatives, elasticities, marginal rates of substitution (MRS), and heterogeneous values of time (VOT).
-Using the estimated utility and choice probability functions in DNNs, we can compute choice probabilities, market share, substitution patterns of alternatives, and social welfare.
-Using the input gradients of choice probability functions, we can compute probability derivatives, elasticities, marginal rates of substitution (MRS), and heterogeneous values of time (VOT).
-The process of interpreting DNN for economic information is significantly different from the process of interpreting classical DCMs.
-The DNN interpretation relies on the \textit{function} estimation of choice probabilities, rather than the \textit{parameter} estimation as in classical DCMs.
-With the accurate estimation of choice probability functions in DNNs, it proves unnecessary to delve into individual parameters in order to extract the commonly used economic information.
-Moreover, DNNs can automatically learn utility functions and identify behavioral patterns that are not foreseen by modelers.
-Hence the DNN interpretation does not rely on the completeness of experts' prior knowledge, thus avoiding the misspecification problem.
-We demonstrated this method using one stated preference (SP) dataset of travel mode choice in Singapore, and this process of interpreting DNN for economic information can be applied to the other choice analysis contexts.
+This study demonstrates that DNNs can provide economic information as \textit{complete} as the classical DCMs, including choice predictions, choice probabilities, market share, substitution patterns of alternatives, social welfare, probability derivatives, elasticities, marginal rates of substitution (MRS), and heterogeneous values of time (VOT).
+The full list of economic information can be computed by using either the estimated utility and choice probability functions or the input gradients of these functions in DNNs.
+The process of interpreting DNNs for economic information is different from that of interpreting classical DCMs.
+The DNN interpretation has to be based on the full \textit{function} of choice probabilities, rather than the \textit{individual parameters} as in classical DCMs.
+With thousands of individual parameters existing in DNNs, it proves meaningless and unnecessary to delve into individual parameters to extract economic information.
+We compare the DNNs to the multinomial logit (MNL) model by applying them to a stated preference dataset of travel mode choice in Singapore and a revealed preference dataset in London, showing the robustness of our approach to diverse contexts.
+This process of interpreting DNNs for economic information can be applied to any choice analysis scenario.